 A quick history of Melaka

-Now a UNESCO Heritage Site, Melaka was set up by a fleeing Sumatran prince in the 14th century.
+Now a UNESCO World Heritage City, Melaka was set up by a fleeing Sumatran prince in the 14th century.
 Next to arrive were Chinese settlers whose ancestors

 The city then became a stomping ground for European colonialists with the first invasion from Portugal in 1511.